MIDL-Conference/midl-website-2021/pages/keynotes.md

 ## Prof. Polina Golland ![Portrait of Polina Golland](/images/keynotes/golland.png){: width="180" }
 ### Massachusetts Institute of Technology

-**From Pixels to Clinical Insight: Placental MRI Analysis<br>Wednesday, 7 July, 15:15 CEST**
+#### From Pixels to Clinical Insight: Placental MRI Analysis <span class="datetime">Wednesday, 7 July, 15:15 CEST</span>

-**Abstract of Keynote:** Placental shape and function present many opportunities and challenges for medical image analysis.
+Placental shape and function present many opportunities and challenges for medical image analysis.
 In this talk, I will discuss our work on extracting clinically relevant measures of placental function using geometric and statistical analysis approaches and discuss open